 Keywords: SARS-CoV-2, COVID-19, outbreak prevention, testing strategies, individual-based modeling, occupational health, congregate-settings

-Abstract: COVID-19 outbreaks in congregate settings remain a serious threat to the health of disproportionately affected populations such as people experiencing incarceration, those experiencing homelessness, the elderly, and essential workers.
-Using the California State Prison System as a case example, we developed an individual-based model accounting for individual infectiousness over time, staff work schedules, and testing schedules to simulate community transmission of SARS-CoV-2 to facility staff and subsequent transmission within a facility that could cause an outbreak.
-Systematic testing strategies in which staff are tested on the first day of their work week were found to prevent significantly more transmission events than testing strategies unrelated to staff schedules.
-Higher frequency testing may be necessary to prevent outbreaks when community prevalence is high or if transmission potential within the facility makes outbreaks more likely.
-Testing staff at the beginning of consecutive workdays and limiting test turnaround time can aid outbreak prevention in congregate settings.
+Abstract: COVID-19 outbreaks in congregate settings remain a serious threat to the health of disproportionately affected populations such as people experiencing incarceration or homelessness, the elderly, and essential workers.
+Using the California State Prison System as a case example, an individual-based model accounting for individual infectiousness over time, staff work schedules, and testing and isolation schedules was developed to simulate community transmission of SARS-CoV-2 to facility staff and subsequent transmission within a facility that could cause an outbreak.
+Mitigation measures to follow systematic testing strategies in which staff are tested on the first day of their work week were found to prevent significantly more transmission events than testing strategies unrelated to staff schedules.
+Strategic testing may be necessary to prevent outbreaks when community prevalence is high or if transmission potential within the facility makes outbreaks more likely.
+Testing staff at the beginning of their workweek, implementing timely isolation following testing, and limiting test turnaround time can supplement additional mitigation measures to aid outbreak prevention in congregate settings.

 Abstract word count: XXX